Unidata/nexus-IaC/README.md

 ```

 You'll be asked for the [Vault password](provisioning/README.md#ansible-vault).
 Once provided, Ansible will provision
-the VM, and when it's done, the Nexus Repository manager will be available at `https://192.168.22.22/`.
+the VM, and when it's done, the Nexus Repository Manager will be available at `https://192.168.22.22/`.
-The default username is `admin` and the default password is `changeme`.
+The default admin login is `admin`/`changeme`.

 ## Licensing